PavelAvdeyev/ILP-WGD-reconstructor/docs/gghp.md

 - 2-duplicated genome (i.e., each gene/synteny block is present in two copies) **[[in GRIMM format](http://grimm.ucsd.edu/GRIMM/grimm_instr.html)]**
 - Path to output directory

-Optionally, time limit may be set for Gurobi Solver (it is 2 hours by default).
+Optionally, a time limit may be set for Gurobi Solver (it is 2 hours by default).

 ### Output
 After running `gghp.py`, the output directory will contain:
 - `pre_dup.gen` - file with ancestral pre-duplicated genome in GRIMM format
 - `result.txt` - file with exit status (0 - stopped by reaching TL, 1 - optimal solution, 2 - other),
-objective value of optimized functional, and ggh-score (the total distance between the ordinary genome and pre-duplicated genome and between the 2-duplicated genome and the perfect 2-duplicated genome)
+optimized value of the objective function, and ggh-score (the distance between the ordinary genome and the pre-duplicated genome plus the distance between the 2-duplicated genome and the perfect 2-duplicated genome)
 - several log files